 For this month’s T-SQL Tuesday, Kevin Chant asked us to dream up our fantasy SQL Server feature.

 The feature I wish we had is Table Partitioning, but… Better.
 Unfortunately, the feature by large remained the same way since its release in 2005, without any meaningful improvements (besides some parallelism and statistics maintenance improvements).

 But I think Microsoft can do much better.
 Continue reading #TSQL2sday : I wish SQL Server had better Table Partitioning

-On October 7th, I delivered my presentation about Advanced Dynamic Search Queries in the upcoming Israel Data Platform Meetup, at Microsoft Reactor Tel-Aviv!
+On October 7th, I delivered my presentation about Advanced Dynamic Search Queries at the Israeli Data Platform Meetup, at Microsoft Reactor Tel-Aviv!